 Accumulated plan benefits are those future periodic payments, including lump-sum distributions that are attributable under the Plan's provisions to the service employees have rendered.
 Accumulated plan benefits include benefits expected to be paid to (a) retired or terminated employees or their beneficiaries, (b) beneficiaries of employees who have died, and (c) present employees or their beneficiaries.
 Benefits payable under all circumstances (retirement, death, disability, and termination of employment) are included to the extent they are deemed attributable to employee service rendered to the valuation date.
+Benefits to be provided via annuity contracts excluded from plan assets are excluded from accumulated plan benefits.

-The actuarial present value of accumulated plan benefits is determined by October Three, LLC for fiscal years 2014 and 2013, and is the amount that results from applying actuarial assumptions to adjust the accumulated plan benefits to reflect the time value of money (through discounts for interest) and the probability of payment (by means of decrements such as for death, disability, withdrawal, or retirement) between the valuation date and the expected date of payment.
+The actuarial present value of accumulated plan benefits is determined by Buck Consultants, LLC for fiscal year 2015 and October Three, LLC for fiscal year 2014, and is the amount that results from applying actuarial assumptions to adjust the accumulated plan benefits to reflect the time value of money (through discounts for interest) and the probability of payment (by means of decrements such as for death, disability, withdrawal, or retirement) between the valuation date and the expected date of payment.

-NOTE B - SIGNIFICANT ACCOUNTING POLICIES (Continued)
+NOTE B - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (Continued)